codeurjc-students/2019-OpenViduTeaching/README.md

 ## Introduction ##

-This app is a fork of [OpenViduCall](https://github.com/OpenVidu/openvidu-call).
+This app is a fork of [OpenVidu Call](https://github.com/OpenVidu/openvidu-call).
 In addition to everything to what Call offers there are a few new functionalities and restrictions that make it suited for online teaching:
-  * Login/logout/register in the app.
+  * Login/logout.
   * User roles for each room: Moderator, presenter and participant.
   * Invite links.
-  * Chat for all assistans and chat for moderators only.
+  * Chat for all assistants and chat for moderators only.
-  * Abilty too see all assistants in a room.
+  * Ability too see all assistants in a room.
+  * Ability to raise the hand.
+  * Whiteboard.
+  * Session recording.
+  * REST API to facilitate integration with other systems.
+  * Configurable colors and images.

 In the app there are 2 user roles: Admins and users.
 Currently the only thing that only admins can do is create rooms.\
 Rooms are where the videoconference/classes will take place.
 For each room there are 3 user roles: Moderators, presenters and participants.
 Moderators and presenters can stream (publish) video and audio, participants can only watch and listen (subscribe) to it.
 A user who is moderator of at least one room is admin in the system.
 The following animations explain in detail how to use these functionalities, and who can do each of them.